raess1/UPxtreme-RT-kernel/README.md

-## rt-can-test is to provide an easy way to test the performance of the Linux PREEMPT_RT patches together with CAN
+## rt-can-test is to provide an easy way to test the performance of the Linux PREEMPT_RT patches together with CAN.
+The following tests has been performed on https://www.peak-system.com/PCAN-M-2.473.0.html?&L=1 (PCAN-M.2 Four Channel) mounted on UP Xtreme i7C1-8565U (https://up-board.org/up-xtreme/) and transmit CAN message to a moteus r4.5 controller (https://mjbots.com/products/moteus-r4-5) with ID:1

 ``cd ~/repos``